kuzzleio/sdk-javascript/doc/7/getting-started/react-native/index.md

 ```bash
 expo init getting-started-kuzzle
 ```
-You can use yarn to install dependancies if you want.
+You can use yarn to install dependencies if you want.
 Then choose a blank project, type 'Kuzzle' and type y.

 Install Kuzzle's Javascript SDK: